Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-11-Create-insider-risk-policies.md

 In this lab, you will complete the following tasks:

-+ Task 1: Process of setting up an insider risk policy.
++ Task 1: Process of setting up an insider risk policy
-+ Task 2: Apply to all insider risk management policies.
++ Task 2: Apply to all insider risk management policies
-+ Task 3: Create policy.
++ Task 3: Create policy

 ## Estimated timing: 60 minutes

 ## Architecture diagram